waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Agent Refinement:** A failing agent should be refined immediately rather than being used again without changes.
 Note failures and then fix them.

 *   **Commit to Exploration:** When arriving in a new, unexplored map area, explore it thoroughly before backtracking.
 Immediately returning to a previous map is counter-productive and leads to loops.
 Trust that new areas contain the path forward.

+*   **Pathfinding Agent (Attempt 2):** Agent is fundamentally broken.
+It has failed multiple times with different errors (missing content, invalid JSON).
+It cannot be trusted for navigation in its current state.
+Will require a complete deletion and re-creation with a more robust prompt and error handling logic.
+Manual navigation is required for complex areas until it is fixed.